SlimIO/Config/README.md

 ### setupAutoReload(): void;
 Setup hot reload (with a file watcher).
 This method is automatically triggered if the Configuration has been created with the option `autoReload` set to true.

+We use the package [node-watch](https://www.npmjs.com/package/node-watch) to achieve the hot reload.

 ### get<H>(fieldPath: string): H
 Get a value from a key (field path).